Athozs/hass-additional-ca/README.md

 Optionally, remove your private CA file from the `config/additional_ca/` directory.

-Then, restart Home Assistant.
+Then, reset system CA of Home Assistant, see section [Reset CA trust store of Home Assistant](#92-reset-ca-trust-store-of-home-assistant) in this README.md.

-## 9. UNINSTALL
+## 8. UNINSTALL

 To uninstall the _Additional CA_ integration, follow these steps: